Risk Assessing

 What is a risk assessment, and why does it matter legally?

 A risk assessment is a structured process used to identify hazards in your workplace, evaluate how likely those hazards are to cause harm and to whom, and decide what control measures are needed.
 Under the Management of Health and Safety at Work Regulations 1999, carrying out suitable and sufficient risk assessments is a legal requirement for all employers.
 Organisations with five or more employees must also record the significant findings in writing.
-Failure to comply leaves employers exposed to enforcement action, unlimited fines and civil liability.
+Failure to comply leaves employers exposed to enforcement action, unlimited fines, and civil liability.

 Is risk assessment training a legal requirement?